practicalli/clojure-web-services/docs/index.md

     Heroku Cloud service deployment approach is being archived as the service no longer provides a developer environment (November 2022)

 ???
 WARNING "Older content using Leiningen"
     Older content uses Leiningen for project configuration.
 This content can be converted to a Clojure CLI project by creating a `deps.edn` file containing the relevant dependencies.
-Add a `build.clj` configuration to build deployable assets.
+Add a `build.clj` configuration to create assets to deploy, e.g. jar & uberjar.

 ## Library Composition approach